 3. Layer up ultralight mattresses, sleeping bags and quilts

 Lugging around an overbuilt sleeping bag and an extra-thick mattress isn’t practical when you’re backpacking.
 But if you’re cold at night, you won’t sleep well.
 Fortunately, you can often achieve adequate warmth if you get smart with layering.
 Consider doubling up on mattresses by using a foam mattress under an air mattress.
 Choose mattresses that feature a heat-reflecting layer.
 Together, the two sleeping pads will better insulate you from the ground.

 While your summer sleeping bag may not be enough on its own, tossing an ultralight quilt on top can do the trick.
 This combination may still be lighter than a heavy zero-degree bag.
 Also, it’s important to choose a bag that fits you well without excess interior space.
-The larger the bag, the more body heat it takes to warm up.
+The larger the bag, the harder it will be to warm up.

 4. Keep your canisters warm